 Moving to the UK requires a lot of preparation; this checklist outlines all the steps you need to take before and after you move to the UK.

 The United Kingdom is a popular destination for foreigners from all parts of the globe and offers a diverse array of employment opportunities.
-Its capital city is classed as one of the world’s global cities and is an international financial capital, although cost of living in London is high.
+For those wishing to move to the UK, its capital city is classed as one of the world’s global cities and is an international financial capital, although cost of living in London is high.

-Most large cities in the UK have a sizeable population of foreign residents.
-It is ranked 16th on the OECD quality of life index with high scores in community, environmental quality and job opportunities and with a high-standard publicly-funded national health service.
+Most large cities in the UK have a sizable population of foreign residents.
+It ranks highly on the OECD quality of life index with good scores in community, environmental quality and job opportunities and with a high-standard publicly-funded national health service.
 However, following the 2016 Brexit vote, there are pressures to tighten up immigration controls to make it harder for people to come to the UK and access its services.

-This guide to moving to the UK covers all the main areas of consideration for those thinking of relocating there, including:
+Expat-friendly moving company Crown Relocations covers all the main areas of consideration for those thinking of relocating and moving to the UK, including: